modmail-dev/Modmail/README.md

 If you do use the bot, a star on this repository is appreciated!
 If you want to support me here is my [patreon](https://www.patreon.com/kyber).

 This project is licenced under MIT.

-## Contributing

 Feel free to contribute to the development of this bot.